amwebexpert/react-native-sign-here/README.md

 ## API Reference

-### DrawHere Component

-The main component for capturing signatures and drawings.
+The default exported component (you name it the way you want like `SignHere` or `DrawHere`) for capturing gestures.

 #### Props